droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 ```
 [1] 0.7443605
 ```
 More importantly, the `alpha=` and `beta=` arguments can be the intercept and slope columns from the bootstrapped samples object.
-This then would predicted the probability of *semotus* if the canine tooth height is 3.1 for each bootstrapped sample (the first five are shown below).
+This then would predicted the probability of *semotus* if the tooth height is 3.1 for each bootstrapped sample (the first five are shown below).

 ```r
 > p31 <- predProb(3.1,bc1[,1],bc1[,2])